 In the event of a suspension, the suspended individual’s member organization may assign an alternate representative to the Forum.
 When the suspended period is up, the offender may resume participation with full privileges, or the alternate representative may be confirmed as the permanent representative.

 A second suspension by the same individual will result in permanent suspension of the individual.
 In such case, the relevant member organization may appoint a new representative to the Forum.
 If the new member representative continues to violate the principles of the Forum, the member organization itself may be suspended.

 The Forum or Work Group Chair shall report any breaches of the Rules of The Open Group to the VP, Membership and Events, who shall within 7 working days, decide on the sanction for such breach in her absolute discretion, and notify the individual (and relevant Forum or Work Group Chair) accordingly.

 Process for Reporting Breach

-In the event that the individual in breach wishes to appeal against the sanction decided upon by the VP, Membership & Events – such individual shall, within 7 working days, submit a written appeal (email is acceptable) containing the reasons for appeal to the President & CEO of The Open Group for consideration.
-In the event of such appeal, the President & CEO of The Open Group shall reject or accept the appeal and confirm, amend, or lift any sanction previously imposed.
+In the event that the individual in breach wishes to appeal against the sanction decided upon by the VP, Membership and Events – such individual shall, within 7 working days, submit a written appeal (email is acceptable) containing the reasons for appeal to the President and CEO of The Open Group for consideration.
+In the event of such appeal, the President and CEO of The Open Group shall reject or accept the appeal and confirm, amend, or lift any sanction previously imposed.